Sleep Training Methods – Which Method Is Right For You?

 The best method for your family depends on personal preference, your baby’s character and possibly external factors too.

-It might be that you try one but then switch to a different method once you learn more about how your child responds to the training.
+It might be that you try to sleep train with one method but then switch to a different method once you learn more about how your child responds to the training.

-And remember, just because one method doesn’t suit you or your child, doesn’t mean that another method will not work to improve your child’s sleep habits.
+And remember, just because one sleep training method doesn’t suit you or your child, doesn’t mean that another method will not work to improve your child’s sleep habits.

 WHAT IS THE BEST SLEEP TRAINING METHOD?

-There are several sleep training methods but the best is obviously The Daddy Sleep Consultant’s sleep training method – Comforting Through Change! 🙂
+There are several sleep training methods but the best is obviously The Mummy & Daddy Sleep Consultant’s sleep training method – Comforting Through Change™! 🙂

-The reason we believe in our sleep training approach so much is because it’s a combination of gentle methods; it’s all about them successfully falling asleep independently over time, creating healthy sleep habits for them and you as a parent.
+The reason we believe in our sleep training approach – which you can access via our Online Sleep Plan so much is because it’s a combination of gentle methods; it’s all about them successfully falling asleep independently over time, creating healthy sleep habits for them and you as a parent.

 It’s not about you having to put your baby in their crib, leave the room and expect your baby to fall asleep on their own without any support.